shimondoodkin/optparse-js/README.md

 	var parser = new optparse.OptionParser(switches);

 	// Hook the help option.
 The callback will be executed when the OptionParser
-	// hits the switch ´´-h´´ or ´´--help´´.
-Each representatio parser.on('help', function() {
+	// hits the switch ´´-h´´ or ´´--help´´. parser.on('help', function() {
 		sys.puts('Help');
 	});

+	// Actually parse the arguments
+	parser.parse(process.argv);